 Research, Evaluation & Learning

-joined ABA ROLI in March 2017.
-In addition to research on rule of law issues, she has focused on peacebuilding education and training, electoral violence prevention, countering violent extremism and security sector/community dialogue.
-In her previous position at the U.S. Institute of Peace (USIP), Bishai was responsible for a series of programs on electoral violence prevention in Sudan prior to the general elections and the South Sudan referendum and co-taught the Preventing Electoral Violence in Africa course at USIP.
-She has also worked on police/community dialogue programming and developing violence prevention programming for upcoming elections in Africa.
-Before USIP, Bishai was an assistant professor of political science at Towson University, teaching courses in international relations, international law, the use of force and human rights.
-She currently teaches international law and the use of force as an adjunct professor at The George Washington University.
-She has also taught at Brunel University, the London School of Economics, the University of Stockholm and Georgetown University.
-Her research interests include identity politics, sovereignty and states of emergency, and the international use of force.
+Linda Bishai, Director, Research, Evaluation and Learning Office, joined ABA ROLI in March 2017.
+In addition to research on rule of law issues, Bishai has focused on peace-building education and conflict resolution training, electoral violence prevention, countering violent extremism, security sector reform, and police/community dialogue.
+In her previous position at the U.S. Institute of Peace (USIP), Bishai was responsible for a series of programs on electoral violence prevention in Sudan and co-taught the Preventing Electoral Violence in Africa course at USIP.
+She has also worked on training a network of community peace builders in Pakistan, support for human rights education in Iraq, and a women preventing extremist violence program in Nigeria.
+In Africa and the Maghreb, her work focused on police/community dialogue, security sector reform, and border security.
+Before USIP, Bishai was an assistant professor of political science at Towson University in Maryland, teaching courses on international relations, international law, the use of force, and human rights.
+She currently teaches international law and the use of force as a professorial lecturer at The George Washington University.
+She has also taught at Brunel University, the London School of Economics, the University of Stockholm, and Georgetown University.
+Her research interests include the politics of identity and secession, the effect of states of emergency on the rule of law, and detention practices in a counter violent extremism context.
 During 2003-04, Bishai served as a Supreme Court Fellow at the Federal Judicial Center, where she worked on an introduction to international human rights law for the federal judiciary.
-Bishai holds a B.A. in history and literature from Harvard University, a J.D. from Georgetown University Law Center and a Ph.D. in international relations from the London School of Economics.
+Bishai holds a B.A. in history and literature from Harvard University, a J.D. from Georgetown University Law Center, and a Ph.D. in international relations from the London School of Economics.

-Catherine Lena Kelly is an Advisor in the Research, Evaluation and Learning Division.
-Kelly has also been a postdoctoral fellow at Washington University in St. Louis, the West Africa course coordinator at the U.S. Department of State’s Foreign Service Institute and a consultant for organizations including Freedom House, the International Budget Partnership and the University of Cape Town’s African Legislatures Project.
-An expert on democracy, rule of law and governance issues, Kelly is fluent in French and has research and evaluation experience in various West, Central and North African countries.
-She has co-authored ABA ROLI’s issue paper on rule of law approaches to countering violent extremism, and her other written work has appeared in venues including the Journal of Democracy, Comparative Politics and The Washington Post Monkey Cage blog.
+Catherine Lena Kelly, Advisor, is an expert with over ten years of experience on democracy, rule of law, and governance issues.
+Kelly has also been a postdoctoral fellow at Washington University in St. Louis, the West Africa course coordinator at the U.S. Department of State’s Foreign Service Institute, and a consultant for organizations including Freedom House, the International Budget Partnership, and the University of Cape Town’s African Legislatures Project.
+Kelly is fluent in French and has research and evaluation experience in various West, Central, and North African countries.
+She has co-authored ABA ROLI’s issue paper “Rule of Law Approaches to Countering Violent Extremism,” and also works on research, monitoring, and evaluation related to security and justice, post-conflict reconstruction of the justice sector, women’s rights, anti-corruption, judicial training, and political economy approaches to rule of law reform.
+Her other written work has appeared in venues including the Journal of Democracy, Comparative Politics, and The Washington Post Monkey Cage blog.
 Kelly has a Ph.D. in government from Harvard University, where she designed and conducted 18 months of field research on political parties and elections in Senegal.
-She also has a post-graduate certificate in international politics from Free University of Brussels and a B.A. in political science from Washington University in St. Louis.
+She also has a post-graduate certificate in international politics from Free University of Brussels, and a B.A. in political science from Washington University in St. Louis.

-Jessie Tannenbaum, Advisor, conducts research and analysis and manages justice sector reform and governance programs.
-She is director of the International Justice Sector Education and Training Program, serves as co-chair of the Legal Profession Reform Practice Group, and coordinates multi-country research for and manages the program Identifying Trafficking Risk and Best Practices for Combating Risk in sub-Saharan Africa Supply Chains: An Interdisciplinary Approach.
-She has been the principal or co-author of more than a dozen ABA ROLI assessments of the judiciary, defense bar, prosecutorial services, and penal system and has led the development of qualitative research methodologies to assess criminal detention procedure, criminal defense advocacy, trafficking in persons risk, and judicial training.
-She has given numerous presentations and trainings on human rights and justice reform, including anti-corruption, the rights of persons deprived of liberty, the US death penalty, prison reform, and the rights of LGBT persons.
-Prior to joining ABA ROLI in 2008, Tannenbaum was a legal fellow at the Executive Secretariat of the Inter-American Commission on Human Rights.
-She holds an LL.M. in international human rights law, summa cum laude, and a J.D., cum laude, from Notre Dame Law School, and a B.A. in French and International Studies, cum laude, from the University of Denver.
-A Chicago native, she is fluent in Spanish and French and has a working knowledge of Russian, Hebrew, Italian, and Portuguese.
+Jessie Tannenbaum, Advisor, conducts research and evaluations and manages justice sector reform and governance programs.
+She has served as director of ABA ROLI’s International Justice Sector Education and Training Program, which brings foreign justice-sector professionals to the U.S. for month-long fellowships that prepare them to effect sustainable change in their home country’s justice systems, since its inception in 2015.
+She is also co-chair of ABA ROLI’s Legal Profession Reform Practice Group.
+Tannenbaum has been the principal or co-author of more than a dozen ABA ROLI assessments of judiciaries, bar associations, prosecutorial services, and penal systems and has led the development of qualitative research methodologies to assess criminal detention procedure, the criminal defense bar, anti-human trafficking, and judicial training.
+Her main areas of expertise include justice system strengthening, judicial reform, penal reform, and legal profession development.
+She has global rule of law development experience, having led assessment teams and supported programs in Latin America, the Balkans, Central Asia, the Middle East and North Africa, sub-Saharan Africa, and southeast Asia.
+Prior to joining ABA ROLI in 2008, Tannenbaum was a legal fellow at the Inter-American Commission on Human Rights, an autonomous, quasi-judicial body of the Organization of American States.
+She holds an LL.M. in international human rights law, summa cum laude, and a J.D., cum laude, from Notre Dame Law School, and a B.A. in French and international studies, cum laude, from the University of Denver.
+She is fluent in French and Spanish.